SDSU to Launch Innovative Curriculum Management System

 - Virtual Senate Town Hall (26 March, 2-4pm): Provided an overview of the transition to an integrated online catalog and curriculum management platform and answered questions and concerns.

-- Virtual Senate Town Hall Zoom recording: Coming soon!
+- Virtual Senate Town Hall Zoom recording and audio transcript.

 - Virtual Senate Town Hall presentation.